dkress59/wp-gutenberg-animate/readme.txt

 == Installation ==

-This section describes how to install the plugin and get it working.

-e.g.
+You can simply install this plugin to your WordPress installation and you are ready to go!

-1. Upload the plugin files to the `/wp-content/plugins/animate-wp-blocks` directory, or install the plugin through the WordPress plugins screen directly.
+* Upload the plugin files to the `/wp-content/plugins/animate-wp-blocks` directory, or install the plugin through the WordPress plugins screen directly.
-1. Activate the plugin through the 'Plugins' screen in WordPress
+* Activate the plugin through the 'Plugins' screen in WordPress

 == Frequently Asked Questions ==

-= A question that someone might have =

-An answer to that question.

-= What about foo bar? =

-Answer to foo bar dilemma.
+= Are there additional requirements to this Plugin? =

+No, this plugin ships packaged with Animate.css v4.
+You can use Animate.css anywhere on your WordPress site out-of-the-box, but the plugin loads an additional script for the Gutenberg Block integration.

+= Will this work anywhere on my WordPress site? =

+With this plugin you can take full advantage of Animate.css anywhere on your site.
+The Animation Controls are available everywhere, where the Gutenberg Block Editor is used (e.g. any page or post).

+= Which particular blocks will this work with? =

+Animations Controls are instantly available on **any block** upon plugin activation, including third-party and custom blocks! _Check out details on how to limit animation controls to certain blocks in the [source code](https://github.com/dkress59/wp-gutenberg-animate) on GitHub._

 == Screenshots ==